 If you’re confident that you have a legitimate claim then it’s essential to document your losses.
 You’ll need to take photos of any damaged property or store inventory.
 One common mistake people make is discarding damaged property; if possible, keep any property damaged by a hurricane, unless it poses a safety hazard.
 It could serve as valuable evidence to your claim.

 If you were injured during or after a hurricane then you’ll need a comprehensive list of your medical records and expenses.
 Should your injuries require ongoing treatment, such as medication or physical therapy, then get an estimate of what those expenses will be from your medical provider.

-The key is to provide as much indisputable information to the insurance company as possible.
+The key is to provide as much indisputable information to your insurance company as possible.
 This is especially important for business owners trying to claim business interruption losses.
 Thorough records of past revenue must be provided in order to claim a loss.

 Mike Brandner Can Help Get You the Compensation That You Deserve